kaashin/svelte-store-tools/src/routes/index.md

 If you need to clear the stores that have been registered, there is a `clearRegisteredStores` function that can be imported and excuted.
 For example, in an `onDestroy()` function.

+## Props

+The following props can be passed to the `StoreTools` component

+* `allowInProduction` - A modifier to allow this tool to bypass the environment check and be used in production environment.
+Note: this is required to use this in a REPL.
+* `height` - Specify the initial height of the dev panel.

 ## Examples

 ### Simple Value Store